Identification, Images, & Information

 The only genus in the Syrphini that has long hairs on the lower lobe of the calypter is Syrphus and that is used to separate the genus from all related genera.

-Another feature you will find in most Syrphus (but not in all and also in some species in other genera) is a dull mesonotum.
+Most Syrphus (not all) and some species in other genera have a dull mesonotum.
 Many Syrphinae have a strongly shining mesonotum, sometimes with two whitish stripes near the anterior margin.
 When you look carefully you can sometimes discern very vague stripes in some other species.

-A character of Eupeodes not found in Syrphus is the margined abdomen.
-A second character (but be more careful with this one) is that Eupeodes has paired spots on the tergites that may merge to form bands.
-And that is where you have to be careful.
-(Comments by Paul Beuck).
+A character of Eupeodes not found in Syrphus is the margined abdomen (see thumbnails below).
+A less reliable character is that Eupeodes has paired tergal spots that may merge to form bands.
+(Paul Beuck)

 Range